 Sarah Silverman’s Rise to Stardom

 In 2005, Sarah Silverman released her first television stand-up special, Sarah Silverman: Jesus Is Magic.
-Silverman would win her first Emmy Award for outstanding original music and lyrics for the music video “I’m F***ing Matt Damon,” which aired on her then-boyfriend Jimmy Kimmel’s talk show.
+Silverman would win her first Emmy Award for outstanding original music and lyrics for the music video “I’m F***ing Matt Damon.”
+It aired on her then-boyfriend Jimmy Kimmel’s talk show.
 She won another Emmy (best writing for a variety special) for her stand-up special, Sarah Silverman: We Are Miracles.

 From there, Silverman continued to make appearances on shows like Masters of Sex and Bob’s Burgers, while hosting the Hulu talk show I Love You, America.
 Over the years, Silverman started popping up on the big screen in films like There’s Something About Mary, Heartbreakers, School of Rock, Overnight Delivery, A Million Ways to Die in the West, Take This Waltz, I Smile Back, and Battle of the Sexes.